Documentation

 • If you are exporting a weighted network as an unweighted SIF file, the text "_unweighted" will be appended to the suggested filename before the file extension to denote this.

-• For unweighted networks, the relationship type “pd” will be used.
+• For unweighted GRNs, the relationship type “pd” will be used.
 The relationship type of “pd” is used because it commonly means protein -> DNA (e.g. a regulatory transcription factor binding upstream of a target gene) in the systems biology community.
+For PPIs, the relationship type "pp" will be used.
 This default value cannot be changed from within GRNsight, but the exported SIF file could be edited in another program to do so.

-• For weighted networks, if the user has selected the option of exporting the data as an unweighted network, the relationship type “pd” will be used.
+• For weighted GRNs, if the user has selected the option of exporting the data as an unweighted network, the relationship type “pd” will be used.

 • If the user has selected the option to export a weighted network as a weighted network, the numerical weight value for each edge is given as the relationship type.

 • In each case, each line will consist of source node, relationship type, and target node, separated by tab characters.
 If a particular source node has multiple targets, they will be listed on separate lines.
 If a particular source node has no targets, it will still be listed on a separate line.
-The screenshots shown below are examples of how GRNsight exports Demo #3: Unweighted GRN" and Demo #4: Weighted GRN", respectively, to SIF files.
+The screenshots shown below are examples of how GRNsight exports Demo #3: Unweighted GRN (21 genes, 31 edges)" and Demo #4: Weighted GRN (21 genes, 31 edges, Schade et al. 2004 data)", respectively, to SIF files.
 (The screenshots display a tab-delimited text file as it would be displayed in Microsoft Excel.)
 Follow the links to download the sample SIF files.

 SIF sample 1 unweighted network